GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Practitioners contributing to the Common Body of Knowledge from every major AI economy.

-A standard ratified across continents — not authored in one boardroom.
+A standard validated across five world regions — not authored in one boardroom.

 100%